 Greaves have created a sample itinerary to show off the highlights of the region.
 If you wish to extend your trip why not look to twin it with Ladakh, especially with the Hemis festival just around the corner in June.

 Carpeted in lush meadows and peppered with pine forests, not to mention the towering snow-capped peaks of the Himalayas, the splendid mountains of Kashmir, and a labyrinth of tranquil backwaters and glassy lakes, Kashmir’s natural beauty is well known.
-One of the world’s oldest tourist destinations, it has been largely out-of-bounds to visitors over the past couple of decades, but now, following years of unrest, travellers are finally being welcomed back into the region.
+One of the world’s oldest tourist destinations, it has been largely out-of-bounds to visitors over the past couple of decades, but now, following years of unrest, travelers are finally being welcomed back into the region.
 Kashmir is once again full of domestic and overseas tourists, all keen to discover exactly what it is that makes the state so alluring.

 Set on the banks of the Jhelum River in the Vale of Kashmir, the city of Srinagar is a worthy setting to start a tour.
-Famous for its expansive lakes filled with lotus flowers and colourful houseboats on Lake Dal, and framed by the majestic Pir Panjal mountain range, Srinagar is one of the region’s most arresting cities – it’s photogenic enough to make even the clumsiest of photographers appear professional.
+Famous for its expansive lakes filled with lotus flowers and colorful houseboats on Lake Dal, and framed by the majestic Pir Panjal mountain range, Srinagar is one of the region’s most arresting cities – it’s photogenic enough to make even the clumsiest of photographers appear professional.

 You’ll be staying in the tranquility of one of the houseboats on Dal Lake, the Sukoon.
 Decked out in traditional décor with large windows looking out onto the lake, this is the ideal place to soak up the tranquil surroundings.
 Visit the stunning Mughul gardens at Naseem Bagh (“Garden of Bliss”), before setting off on a romantic sunset shikara (boat) ride across Nagin Lake.